grdddj/done-for-today/plan.md

 # Tomorrow

 Translations:
-- record tests for all languages, make sure they are all green
+- fix all the tests, make sure they are all green
+- record tests for all languages
 - improve the Cardano sentences "is_a"...

 ---